-The Forza D09 is a comfortable ride for larger individuals or those who need extra comfort.
-That along with fast shipping, decent customer support, and competitive pricing makes the Forza D09 one of our top picks for a lightweight, portable electric wheelchair.
+The FCX is a comfortable ride for larger individuals or those who need extra comfort.
+That along with fast shipping, excellent customer support, and competitive pricing makes the FCX our top pick for a lightweight, portable electric wheelchair.

 How to Buy the Forza D09